-STEPS TO BE TAKEN IF MATERIAL IS RELEASED OR SPILLED: Caution!
+STEPS TO BE TAKEN IF MATERIAL IS RELEASED OR SPILLED: CAUTION!
 Highpressure gas.
-This gas mixture is an asphyxiant; lack of oxygen can kill.
+Asphyxiant.
+Lack of oxygen can kill.
 Evacuate all personnel from danger area.
-Use self-contained breathing apparatus where needed.
+Use selfcontained breathing apparatus where needed.
 Shut off flow if you can do so without risk.
 Ventilate area or move cylinder to a well-ventilated area.
 Test for sufficient oxygen, especially in confined spaces, before allowing reentry.